OrHasan/Bite_Buddy_Bot/README.md

 ## About this bot

-Bite Buddy Bot (BBB) is a nutrition tracker Telegram bot designed to help users keep track of their daily food intake and generate reports based on their eating habits.
-The bot allows users to add food items, view their eating history, and generate reports by date or category.
+Bite Buddy Bot (BBB) is a nutrition tracker Telegram bot designed to help users keep track of their daily food intake and generate reports and graphs based on their eating habits.
+The bot allows users to add food items, view their eating history, and generate graphs and reports by date or category.

 https://web.telegram.org/k/#@Bite_Buddy_Bot